dhancodes/menucli/README.md

 # Why? and What?

 Simply because I can.

 This just prints the menu page of **RS Mess, ISI Kolkata** to your terminal.
-(If you are connected to the local network.)
+(NB: If you are connected to the local network.)

 # Installation